What Are Dental Implants?

 Are You A Candidate For Implants?

 If you are considering implants, your mouth must be examined thoroughly and your medical and dental history reviewed.
 While there are exceptions, most patients are able to receive dental implants.
-If your mouth is not appropriate for implants, Dr. Dietrich will discuss options to optimize your condition.
+If your mouth is not appropriate for implants, your doctor will discuss options to optimize your condition.

 What Type Of Anesthesia Is Used?